cysouw/diathesis/text/c10_participle.md

 A second intriguing argument is that all German verbs have a *Perfekt*.
 In other words, every stem that allows for finite inflection also has at least one of the two constructions *haben+Partizip* or *sein+Partizip* without any role mapping (i.e. without diathesis).
 Such an universal applicability of a construction to all verbs is otherwise only attested (arguably) with *Modalverben* (see [@sec:infinitive-werden-modal] and subsequent sections).
 This universal applicability of the *Perfekt* and the *Modalverben* is reflected in the widespread practice of the German grammatical tradition to consider the *haben+Partizip*, *sein+Partizip* and *werden+In­fi­ni­tiv* as part of the inflectional paradigm of a verb.
 In contrast, all the hundreds of other constructions discussed in this book always have a restricted domain of application, i.e. they do not apply to all verbs (cf. [@sec:intro-domain-of-application]).

 The universal applicability of the *Perfekt* is known to have been developed in the late Middle Ages and was only completed in the 16th century with the development of a *haben+Partizip* construction for the *Modalverben* [@fischer2020: 258].^[Fischer writes: "Ab 1300 und häufiger erst ab 1400 bildet auch das Verb *haben* Perfektformen (*hat gehabt*).
 Perfektbildungen der Modalverben sind erst ab Anfang des 16.
 Jahrhunderts belegt, wobei diese im Mittelhochdeutschen noch verschiedene Konkurrenzformen haben […].
 Erst dann hat die Perfektgrammatikalisierung alle Verben des Deutschen erfasst und ist vollständig vollzogen." [@fischer2020: 258]] However, examples of a *Perfekt* with various *Modalverben* are still really rare in German.
-For example, only a few examples of *haben gedurft* are attested in the ~~DWDS~~ corpus, almost exclusively with *haben* in the *Konjunktiv*.^[For example, the search "\@gedurft haben" gives 60 hits in the *Referenz- und Zeitungskorpora* (available at https://www.dwds.de/d/korpora/public).
-Only three of those are not in the *Konjunktiv*, and one of those appears to be an error.
+For example, only a few examples of *haben gedurft* are attested in the ~~DWDS~~ corpus, almost exclusively with *haben* in the *Konjunktiv*.^[For example, the search "\@gedurft haben" gives 60 hits in the *Referenz- und Zeitungskorpora* (available at <https://www.dwds.de/d/korpora/public).> Only three of those are not in the *Konjunktiv*, and one of those appears to be an error.
 Similarly, the search "haben #4 \@gedurft" gives 64 hits with only 5 not in the *Konjunktiv*.
 All searcher were performed on 21 September 2022.]

 There is a lot of fluidity in the temporal interpretation of the *Perfekt*, with much dialectal variation, ongoing change, and idiosyncratic diversity [@fischer2020].
 Basically, the *Perfekt* in contemporary German is very close to the simple past (*Präteritum*) and seems to replace it in various contexts.
-So, while this constructions is called *Perfekt*, it is clearly not marking a grammatical perfect aspect (see [@sec:participles-temporal-interpretation]).
+Also, while this constructions is called *Perfekt*, it is clearly not marking a grammatical perfect aspect (see [@sec:participles-temporal-interpretation]).
 Additionally, the temporal structure of the *Perfekt* is exceptional compared to all other participle constructions.
-It cannot be used with point-time reference to the future [@next a] Further, tense marking is independent from time reference.
+It cannot be used with point-time reference to the future [@next a] and any inflectional tense marking is independent from time reference.
 As a result, the *Perfekt* can be used with a combination of past time reference and *Präsens* tense marking [@next b].
 This combination is otherwise completely unattested in German participle constructions, and it is thus reliable indicator of a *Perfekt* construction.

 ::: ex
 - ^* Ich habe das Haus morgen gekauft.
 - Ich habe das Haus gestern gekauft.
 :::

-### [ N | N ] *haben+Partizip* Intransitive Perfect {#sec:participles-haben-perfect}
+### [ N | N ] *haben+Partizip* Intransitive perfect {#sec:participles-haben-perfect}

 Many intransitive verbs have a perfect with the auxiliary *haben*, like *lachen* 'to laugh' [@next a].
 Typically, the participle of such verbs cannot be used adnominally [@next b], see [@sec:participles-adnominal-usage], but the impersonal *werden* passive is possible [@next c], see [@sec:participles-werden-impersonal-passive].